-A bad cold or an allergy can throw the body’s mucus production into overdrive.2Epg2 This is the body’s way to flush away infection, irritants or allergens.4Cpg2 However, the mucus escalator may not be able to keep up with the increased volume of mucus, or may become inefficient due to the stickiness of the mucus.5Dpg208 As a result, large volumes of thick, sticky mucus accumulate in the airways.
-Mucus from the lungs is sometimes referred to as phlegm and is produced by the lower airways.6Apg2
+A bad cold or an allergy can throw the body’s mucus production into overdrive.
+This is the body’s way to flush away infection, irritants or allergens.
+However, the mucus escalator may not be able to keep up with the increased volume of mucus or may become inefficient due to the stickiness of the mucus.

 A chesty cough

-When the mucus escalator can’t keep up, the body deploys other strategies such as coughing.4Dpg2 A cough that produces mucus is known as a chesty or wet cough.7Apg30 Unlike a dry cough, a wet cough should be encouraged because it prevents mucus from pooling in the lungs, which can impair breathing and the ability of lungs to fight infection.7Apg30
+When the mucus escalator can’t keep up, the body deploys other strategies such as coughing.
+A cough that produces mucus is known as a chesty or wet cough.
+Unlike a dry cough, a wet cough should be encouraged because it prevents mucus from pooling in the lungs, which can impair breathing and the ability of lungs to fight infection.

 Why mucolytics work best

-This is where mucolytics have a key role to play.
-Mucolytics are useful to alleviate coughing, mucus production and airway obstruction.8Apg1181 They break the chemical bonds that hold mucus together in a sticky elastic gel.8Bpg1184 When the bonds are broken, the mucus becomes less sticky and thick, making it easier to move along the mucus escalator and cough up.9Apgs216,10Apg1 This also makes it harder for germs to infect the mucus and cause chest infections.10Apg1
+Mucolytics are useful to alleviate coughing, mucus production and airway obstruction.
+They break the chemical bonds that hold mucus together in a sticky elastic gel.
+When the bonds are broken, the mucus becomes less sticky and thick, making it easier to move along the mucus escalator and cough up.

-Mucus plays an essential role in the maintenance of a healthy body and respiratory tract.1Apg1,2Apg1 Infections, irritants and allergies can stimulate mucus overproduction, causing large volumes of thick, sticky mucus to accumulate in the respiratory tract.
-2Epg2,5Dpg208
+In conclusion, muc]us plays an essential role in the maintenance of a healthy body and respiratory tract.
+Infections, irritants and allergies can stimulate mucus overproduction, causing large volumes of thick, sticky mucus to accumulate in the respiratory tract.